 The normal complement of employees is approximately 1,600, the majority of whom are unionized.
-The status of the various union agreements are provided below.
+The status of the various union agreements is provided below:

 Captains and Chief Engineers

 All Captains and Chief Engineers of the Company are non-unionized.